nicolelimat/logic-programming/README.md

 # logic-programming
-This repository contains the programs developed in prolog language during the Logic Programming course, taught by Professor Luis Eduardo da Silva, in the Computer Science course at UNIFAL-MG.
+This repository contains the programs developed in Prolog language during the Logic Programming course, taught by Professor Luis Eduardo da Silva, in the Computer Science course at UNIFAL-MG.

 ##
 ### List Exercises: